By Maricel Rivera

 The triangle of time, scope and budget is just the starting point for project managers, as hurdling through the triple constraint is expected for the project’s output to be a success.

 Then, there’s the fact that project success goes beyond just the output.
-As a PMI article puts it, “Based on today’s project environments, project managers need to broaden their perspective to include other criteria to satisfy stakeholders and deliver business results.”
+As stated by the PMI, “Based on today’s project environments, project managers need to broaden their perspective to include other criteria to satisfy stakeholders and deliver business results.”

 How to measure project success

 Here are five project success metrics to consider.

 The project’s end result may squarely fit within the designated time, budget and scope requirements, but is the client happy?
 Clients, sometimes, cannot eloquently explain what they want, and it is up to the project manager to figure things out.
 Does the project pave the way to more future partnerships?
 If not, is the client willing to put his reputation on the line and recommend your company to his peers and colleagues?